pythtb/pythtb/CONTRIBUTING.md

-# Contributing to `pythTB`
+# Contributing to `PythTB`

-Thank you for your interest in contributing to `pythTB`!
+Thank you for your interest in contributing to `PythTB`!
 Your contributions help make the project more useful and accessible for everyone.
 Please take a moment to review the guidelines below before submitting changes.

 ## Code Quality and Design
 ### Clarity and maintainability